-Skin Of Our Teeth & Moby Dick Rehearsed
+Skin Of Our Teeth, Enemy of the People, & Moby Dick Rehearsed

 VETERANS/ACTORS EXPLORE THE HORRORS OF WAR AND POWER OF THEATER WITH TWIST, PULL, SMOKE, RUN-MOTHERFUCKER-RUN!

 Tonight, I performed in Colleen Doyle's level 2 class at iO West Theater with team "Rip Away!".
 Two down and only two more till I'm fully graduated from iO West!!!

 I'm so excited to announce that this coming June I will be acting in my playwrighting debut with the amazing actress-playwright, Katherine Duff, in the first installment of the The Foxhole Stories.

 TWIST, PULL, SMOKE, RUN-MOTHERFUCKER-RUN!
 IS THE STORY OF ADAM A RECENTLY SEPARATED SERVICEMAN STRUGGLING TO BE BACK HOME AND WANTS TO TALK TO SOMEONE BUT CAN'T. HE INSTEAD TALKS TO HIS OWN PTSD TO GET THE ANSWERS TO HIS QUESTIONS...